Originally published: July 2024 | Updated: October 2025

 Knowing the proper steps can make a significant difference, whether it’s a chipped tooth, severe gum pain, or an utterly knocked-out tooth.

-Timely action alleviates pain and can save your teeth in many cases, ensuring the best possible outcome for your dental health.
+Timely action can alleviate pain and save your teeth in many cases, ensuring the best possible outcome for your dental health.

 This helps to clean the affected area and reduce inflammation.
 Saltwater can also help to dislodge any food particles stuck in the gaps between teeth.